vareversat/github-actions/README.md

 - `global.release.yml`: Create project releases
 - `global.page.yml`: Publish Github page
+- `global.release.info.yml`: Generate the version and revision name based on the current Git branch

 [Other sections will be added as more workflows are included]